-Heart attacks, cardiac arrests are quite common.
+Heart attacks and cardiac arrests are quite common.
 According to a World Health Organisation (WHO) report, cardiovascular diseases are the leading cause of death.
 There are a number of Indians suffering from heart diseases, due to the drastic change in lifestyle and eating habits.
 But the good news, however, is that 80% of premature heart attacks and strokes are preventable.
 A healthy diet, regular physical activity, and not using tobacco products are the keys to prevention.
-But while we learn how to take care of our heart, we must also pay attention to how we are risking our heart health.
+But while we learn how to take care of our hearts, we must also pay attention to how we are risking our heart health.

 On 2nd September 2021, 40-year-old actor Sidharth Shukla passed away due to cardiac arrest at Cooper Hospital, Mumbai.
 Well-known for his role in Balika Vadhu, the Bigg Boss 13 winner suffered a massive heart attack in the morning.
 He is survived by his mother and two sisters.